jzuijlek/mailchimp/README.md

-mailchimp
+CFML MailChimp API v2.0 wrapper
 =========

-CFML MailChimp API v2.0 wrapper
+This is a simple, but effective, wrapper for MailChips REST api v2.0.

 Getting Started
 ===============